coding4future-gbr/coding4future/index.md

 There is nothing as wonderful as coming up with ideas, kids like it all the time.
 The testing part to see if they work is the most exciting.
 Kids while coding, have the chance to develop ideas, and evaluate what works and what doesn’t.
 This helps them eventually in critical thinking as they grow.

 ### 2. Create.
 Do not just Consume
-According to UNICEF (2018), 1 in 3 internet users are children.
+According to UNICEF (2018)[^unicef], 1 in 3 internet users are children.
 Are they safe?
 How much control do they or their parents have over what they consume?
 Coding comes in handy.
 One, there is the active instead of passive bit, which means creativity.
 Two, it provides a balance in entertainment for kids.
 Kids love what they create and with coding, they will do so independently; that is amazing.

 ### 3. Into the new digital world
 Job creators are becoming more interested in job seekers who are more competent in computer skills.
 Our kids are the future employee/employers.
 As your kids become familiar with such skills early enough, they prepare for employability, flexibility and self-employability.

 ### 4. Problem solving is a must
 Problem solving is as essential in life as food.
 Why?
 Children need to grow confidence in a world that is ever presenting new challenges.
-Malborough (2020) agree that, “By viewing problems as opportunities to grow, children broaden their understanding while building confidence.”
+Malborough (2020)[^malborough] agree that, *By viewing problems as opportunities to grow, children broaden their understanding while building confidence*.
 Coding is one great way of learning problem-solving skills.
 The nice thing about this is kids do it all by themselves.
 This has a lasting impact in their lives, hence character building.

 ### 5. One more hobby
 For every parent it is important that their children find productive activities.
 Coding is a wonderful way of kids spending their free time.
 Learning new challenges and skills prepares them for life ahead.